AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-ssl-weblogic-server.md

    C:\Program Files\Java\jrockit-jdk1.6.0_24-R28\bin\keytool" -export -v -alias ads-credentials -file "ads-ca.cer" -keystore "ads-credentials.jks" -storepass P@ssw0rd
    ```

-   The certificate file named “ads-ca.cer” is created in the [appserverdomain]/adobe/[*server name*] directory.
+   The certificate file named "ads-ca.cer" is created in the [appserverdomain]/adobe/[*server name*] directory.

 1. Copy the ads-ca.cer file to any host computers that need secure communication with the application server.
 1. Insert the certificate into a new keystore file (the Custom Trust keystore) by entering the following command: